ReSearch Grant to Study policies that encourage Biking and Walking

 - PHIWM Nabs Complete Streets Study Grant

-R.O.A.D.S Study Team to Present at 2021 American Anthropological Association Annual Meeting
+R.O.A.D.S Study Team Presented at 2021 American Anthropological Association Annual Meeting

 Members of the R.O.A.D.S.
-Study Team will be presenting at the American Anthropological Association Annual Meeting on November 17, 2021 from 4:30-6:15 pm.
-The presentation is called, Participatory Methodologies in Policy-oriented Research: Whose Truth Is Told, to Whom Are We Responsible?.
+Study Team presented at the American Anthropological Association Annual Meeting on November 17, 2021 from 4:30-6:15 pm.
+The presentation was called, Participatory Methodologies in Policy-oriented Research: Whose Truth Is Told, to Whom Are We Responsible?.